SpongePowered/Schematic-Specification/versions/schematic-3.md

 #### <a name="paletteObject"></a>Palette Object

-An object which holds a mapping of a block state id to an index.
-The indices are recommended to start at `0` and may be no more than [`PaletteMax - 1`](#schematicPaletteMax).
-If the palette is not specified then the global mapping of ids is used instead.
-This is not recommended as it both expands the size of your blockdata and removes cross server and cross version compatibility for modded blocks which may change ids due to a variety of reasons.
+An object which holds a mapping of a resourced id to an index.

 #### Block State Ids